Farama-Foundation/Gymnasium/README.md

 ### Due to issues with the domain registration, the documentation has been moved to [https://www.gymlibrary.dev/](https://www.gymlibrary.dev/) as opposed to the old .ml address.

-## Gym
+## Gymnasium

-Gym is an open source Python library for developing and comparing reinforcement learning algorithms by providing a standard API to communicate between learning algorithms and environments, as well as a standard set of environments compliant with that API.
+Gymnasium is an open source Python library for developing and comparing reinforcement learning algorithms by providing a standard API to communicate between learning algorithms and environments, as well as a standard set of environments compliant with that API.
 Since its release, Gym's API has become the field standard for doing this.

 Gym documentation website is at [https://www.gymlibrary.dev/](https://www.gymlibrary.dev/), and you can propose fixes and changes to it [here](https://github.com/Farama-Foundation/gym-docs).